nitro2/HackTheBox/you-know-0xdiablos/README.md

 ## Disassemble it

-Use Ghidra to disassmble the binary:
+Use Ghidra to disassemble the binary:

 - main():